 After graduating in graphic design James’s first real “web” job was in 2007 – designing, executing, and monitoring email marketing campaigns at totaljobs.com.
-Before joining Clearleft James worked as a freelance graphic designer for over seven years, tackling a diverse range of creative briefs for clients around the world.
+Before joining Clearleft James worked as a freelance graphic designer for over seven years, tackling a diverse range of creative briefs for international clients.
 These projects involved front-end design and coding, photography, illustration, and plenty of print design, including the wonderful Things & Ink magazine.
-Starting in 2012 he spent three years designing web pages, emails, and graphics for e-commerce startups Luxodo and About You in Hamburg, Germany.
+Starting in 2012 he spent three years designing web pages, emails, and graphics for ecommerce startups Luxodo and About You in Hamburg, Germany.

 Sweating the small stuff